Breeds

 Are Border Collie mixes good with children?

 Yes, Border Collie mixes can make great family pets.
-They are generally loyal and affectionate, but early socialization and training are crucial to ensure they interact well with children.
+They tend to be loyal and affectionate, though proper socialization and training at an early age is very important so that they can get along with children.

 About the author